ilyashablouski/vast-ai/README.md

+## vast-ai-front

+Front-end part of the Vast AI project.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.